 3. Rotate the chart to simulate movement and predict when a constellation will appear.

-2. Sketch shapes you observe—capture the orientation of star clusters precisely.
+2. Sketch observed shapes—capture the orientation of star clusters precisely.

 3. Write a short reflection on one question that emerges, then research answers before the next session.